fResult/Akka-Interaction-Patterns/exercises/java/002_adapted_response_pattern/README.md

 ### Key Changes

-- The `CoffeeIsReady` message type is now part of the `CoffeeMachine`'s protocol, not the `Barista`'s.
+- The `CoffeeReady` message type is now part of the `CoffeeMachine`'s protocol, not the `Barista`'s.
 - The `Barista` will adapt the response to its own protocol using a message adapter.

 ## Instructions